 I was walking home the other day when I realized I hadn’t had the chance to eat the banana I had put in my bag as a snack.
 It was cold and windy, so I didn’t want to stop and take off my gloves.

 I somehow managed to peel it (and eat it) with my clumsy gloved hands, and it made me laugh.
 “This should be in the ‘Canadian citizenship test,” I thought.
 “After all, doing things with your gloves on is a useful winter skill!”

 And because I wasn’t quite home yet, I started thinking about other winter skills you should master.
 Funny how blog article ideas come about, isn’t it?

 So here are three winter skills every Canadian should master, inspired by a banana, gloves and a walk in the cold.

 Dressing for the weather

 Some days, if you were to observe people downtown Ottawa around lunchtime from a spaceship, you’d think the weather conditions were balmy.
 The truth is, most of the women you’ll see wearing skirts and short sleeves are working in an office building and just popped out for a three-minute cigarette break or to grab a to-go lunch at the corner store.
 If you actually plan to spend time outside, don’t be an idiot—dress for the weather.
-This doesn’t mean you have to invest in a Canada Goose coat or dress like if you were living in Nunavut, but use common sense.
-Layering is the key to retain body heat, as well as covering exposed skin.
-Little by little, you’ll learn how your body respond to cold as well.
+This doesn’t mean you have to invest in a Canada Goose coat or dress as if you were living in Nunavut, but use common sense.
+Layering is the key to retaining body heat, as well as covering exposed skin.
+Little by little, you’ll learn how your body responds to cold as well.
 For example, my legs don’t get too cold because I’m usually active, but my neck does and I always wear thick scarves.